dshieble/dshieble.github.io/_posts/2000-11-02-mapper-stability.md

 ## Experiments

-In this post we explore the empirical convergence properties of Mapper by using the bootstrap to assess the stability of the following structural invariants of Mapper graphs:
+We focus on the following structural invariants of Mapper graphs:

 * **Number of Connected Components**: If we view $$G \in \mathcal{G}$$ as a simplicial complex, its number of connected components is equivalent to the $$0^{th}$$ Betti number of the complex.
 * **Cardinality of Cycle Basis** The cardinality of the cycle basis of $$G \in \mathcal{G}$$ is the minimum size of a set of cycles that span the cycle space of $$G$$.
 If we view $$G$$ as a simplicial complex, the cardinality of the cycle basis is equivalent to the $$1^{st}$$ Betti number of the complex.